-The APFC Investment Policy and related Board resolutions are posted at www.apfc.org.
+APFC's Investment Policy and related Board resolutions are posted at www.apfc.org.

-- 19. The SWF's investment decisions should aim to maximize risk-adjusted financial returns in a manner consistent with its investment policy, and based on economic and financial grounds. - 19.1.
-If investment decisions are subject to other than economic and financial considerations, these should be clearly set out in the investment policy and be publicly disclosed. - 19.2.
+19. The SWF's investment decisions should aim to maximize risk-adjusted financial returns in a manner consistent with its investment policy, and based on economic and financial grounds.

+19.1.
+If investment decisions are subject to other than economic and financial considerations, these should be clearly set out in the investment policy and be publicly disclosed.

+19.2.
 The management of an SWF's assets should be consistent with what is generally accepted as sound asset management principles.

-The APFC Board of Trustees authorises and the staff makes investment decisions for maximising the risk-adjusted return.
-The Board and staff consider input regarding the current and projected market conditions provided by outside advisors and consultants and makes decisions regarding asset classes and managers using objective, long-term financial data.
+APFC's Board of Trustees authorizes and the staff makes investment decisions for the purpose of maximizing the risk-adjusted return.
+Sharpe Ratios are tracked and monitored as provided for in the Investment Policy.
+The Board and staff consider input regarding the current and projected market conditions provided by outside advisors and consultants and make decisions regarding asset classes and managers using objective, long-term financial data.

-Alaska Statutes currently require the APFC Board to authorise investment decisions to maximise return while minimising risk.
+Alaska Statutes currently require the APFC Board to authorize investment decisions to maximize return while minimizing risk.
 State law does require that if two similar investments have the same risk and return profiles, but only one investment is in Alaska, the Board must select the Alaskan investment.

-Alaska Statutes require that the APFC Board apply the standards of the prudent investor rule in making investment decisions, specifically stating that the care applied should be that of "an institutional investor of ordinary prudence."
+Alaska Statutes require that APFC Board apply the standards of the prudent investor rule in making investment decisions, specifically stating that the care applied should be that of "an institutional investor of ordinary prudence."